Analysis | Did Europe Just Agree to Joint Borrowing? Not Exactly

 3. What do people want to do now?

-During the debt crisis, countries in the bloc’s south proposed what they called eurobonds, in which member states would pool their borrowing power.
-The idea was that by issuing jointly backed debt, the financial solidity of countries like Germany and the Netherlands would allow all countries to borrow more cheaply.
+During the debt crisis, countries in the bloc’s south proposed what they called eurobonds, in which member states would pool their borrowing power and spread the burden of additional debt.
+The idea was that by issuing jointly backed debt, the financial solidity of countries like Germany and the Netherlands would allow all countries to borrow more cheaply, and dispel dounts about the sustainability of weaker members’ finances.
 This year, that idea has been revived in proposals for what have been termed coronabonds.
 But a group of richer, northern leaders were firmly against that, refusing to put their taxpayers on the hook for the liabilities of their southern neighbors.

 4. What is the Franco-German plan?